Funfields

 Funfields is a 15.7 hectare theme park located in the suburban fringe town of Whittlesea, approximately 40 km north of Melbourne, Australia.
 Opened in 1985, originally as the Alpine Toboggan Park, it has over the years evolved into a multifaceted theme park encompassing a wide variety of wet and dry attractions, and is one of four major theme parks in Victoria.
 Due to Melbourne's climate and the water related nature of several of its attractions, the park closes during the colder winter months.
-Its newest attractions have been the Gravity Wave water slide and the Voodoo pendulum ride, both opened in October 2017 as well as a heated outdoor wave pool, named Volcano Beach, opening in December 2018.
+Its newest attractions have been the Supanova water slide in December 2022, a heated outdoor wave pool, named Volcano Beach, in December 2018, the Gravity Wave water slide, and the Voodoo 360 pendulum ride, both of which opened in October 2017.

 History

-The park first opened on 2 February 1985 under the 'Alpine Toboggan Park' name, featuring what is now known as the Alpine toboggan slide, a 1 km toboggan ride with a stainless steel track, ridden on with plastic sleds.
+The park first opened in 1985 under the 'Alpine Toboggan Park' name, featuring what is now known as the Alpine toboggan slide, a 1 km toboggan ride with a stainless steel track, ridden on with plastic sleds.
 The park remained fairly static over the next 20 years, only adding 2 in-ground waterslides, a mini golf course and a go-kart track.
-In 2005, the park was rebranded as Funfields, and has since been steadily improved through upgrades of the park grounds, new park amenities and the construction of new waterslides and amusement rides.
+In 2005, the park was rebranded as Funfields, and has since been steadily improved through upgrades of the park grounds, new park amenities and the construction of new waters lides and amusement rides.
 The park currently (as of 2017), has a visitor capacity of 4600, 1150 formal and informal car park spaces, and employs 180 full and part-time staff during peak operating periods.